wgomezf/CAD-birads/README.md

 1. From morphological and texture features, the categorical attributes of the BI-RADS lexicon for masses are predicted: shape (round, oval, lobular, and irregular), margin (not spiculated and spiculated), and density (fatty, glandular, dense).

-2. These categorical outcomes are used as features to predict the likelihood of malignancy of the tumor.
+2. The categorical BI-RADS lexicon outcomes are used as features to predict the likelihood of malignancy of the tumor.